 Incident Response Planning

-You must prioritize continuous improvement based on lessons learned from simulated and actual incidents, as it enhances the overall incident response effectiveness.
+You must prioritize continuous improvement based on lessons learned from simulated and actual incidents, as this enhances the overall effectiveness of incident response.

 -